zxcwhale/android_hal_gpsbds/README.md

 *How to build android source is not a topic here.

 #How to use
-##Sepcial note
+##Sepcial notes

+1. This driver is build and tested on origin android v4.0.4.
+2. Someone said they found it also work well on origin android4.4 and android5.x.
-This driver is just for origin version android system, and not work on MTK version, and not guarantee anything on other versions.
+3. It definitelly NOT work on any MTK android version.
+4. Not guarantee anything on other android versions.

 ##HAL level

 1. Copy folder /hardware/libgps to android source path